-"Growing up in poverty puts you at a disadvantage at every step" (Krugman, 2008). models, must consider the impact of health disparity on the primary goal of EHDI.
-While Universal Newborn Hearing Screening is widely accepted as part of the newborn birth package-and a likely example of policy promoting health equity-the need for services just begins at the time of hospital discharge.
+"Growing up in poverty puts you at a disadvantage at every step" (Krugman, 2008). services just begins at the time of hospital discharge.
 Suskind and Gelhert (2009) have explored the issue of health disparity as it relates to cochlear implantation for children with hearing loss.
 They report that children with hearing loss who come from lowersocioeconomic environments, born to single parent, or nonwhite families are less likely than more affluent children to be referred for cochlear implantation evaluation.
 The literature goes on to document the effects of socioeconomic status on post-implantation outcomes.
 Suskind and Gelhert contend, "...there are already strong indications that a disparity exists in both rates of implantation and outcomes between lower SES and minority children and their more affluent counterparts" (p.
 557).
 A survey of pediatric cochlear implant audiologists provides further evidence of the health disparity permeating our field (Kirkham et al., 2009).
 The qualitative responses of the audiologists surveyed indicate a strong perception by providers that patients from lower-socioeconomic strata are more likely to experience reduced spoken language outcomes than their more affluent counterparts.
 Potential explanations for this health disparity include factors related to parental influence as well as external systematic influences.
 We can do better, and we must.